mongoose-marketplace/facebook-page-feed-graph-api/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/old-licenses/gpl-2.0.html

-The most popular way to display the Mongoose Page Plugin on your WordPress website.
+The most popular way to display the Facebook Page Plugin on your WordPress website.
 Easy implementation using a shortcode or widget.
 Now available in 95 different languages

 == Description ==